-The next corollary gives conditions under which it directly follows from Proposition \ref{prop:genBSDE} that the BSDE \eqref{BSDEYM} has a unique solution for arbitrary Lipschitz constant $C$ and maturity $T$.
-More examples of \eqref{BSDEYM} admitting solutions under general Lipschitz assumptions are given in Section \ref{subsec:BSDEBrownPoiss} below. \end{Remark}
+The following corollary gives conditions under which it directly follows from Proposition \ref{prop:genBSDE} that the BSDE \eqref{BSDEYM} has a unique solution for arbitrary Lipschitz constant and maturity.
+More examples of \eqref{BSDEYM} admitting solutions under general Lipschitz assumptions are given in Section \ref{subsec:BSDEBrownPoiss} below.